📋 Schema Markup for AI Overviews: Research-Backed Implementation

 Best for: Service businesses, physical locations

-Why it works: Critical for local AI Overview queries with geographic intent
+Why it works: Critical for local AI Overview queries with geographic intent in schema markup for AI Overviews

 Implementing Schema Markup: The Right Way